GrozaMihaiRoland/Proiect-Drona-QuadCopter-Drona-Dumitru/README.md

 - **Tools Used:** Kicad 9.0
 - **Schematic Overview:** *(Insert link or image)*
 - **Features:**
-  - Sensor integration using I2C
+  - Sensor integration using I2C for the IMU and pressure sensor
-  - Motor control circuitry
+  - Motor control circuitry using N-channel mosfets
-  - Communication interfaces (UART, I2C, SPI)
+  - Power management

 #### 🪛 Fabrication Notes
 - PCB layer count